Magdyz/FolderBuddy/README.md

 ## Edit the simple code

-All you need to do is change names for sub-folders as clear in the instructions
+All you need to do is change names for "sub-folders" as clear in the instructions

 The code asks for the main folder name everytime as this could change but if you prefer to have the same folder name everytime and change subfolders use this code